Komal15agarwal/SI-2024-Cubesat-KA/README.md

 14. Dispenser to Launch Vehicle Integration (1 day)<br>
 15. Launch (1 day)<br>
 16. Mission Operations (variable, up to 20 years)<br>
+**MINIMAL PAYLOAD:-**<br>
-MINIMAL PAYLOADS:-A minimal payload refers to the basic set of components and instruments carried onboard a satellite, particularly CubeSats, to achieve its primary mission objectives.
+A minimal payload refers to the basic set of components and instruments carried onboard a satellite, particularly CubeSats, to achieve its primary mission objectives.
 This concept is crucial in the context of CubeSats due to their small size, limited resources, and constrained budgets.
 The idea is to design and implement a payload that is essential, compact, and efficient, ensuring that the satellite can still perform meaningful tasks despite its size limitations.
 <img src="https://github.com/Komal15agarwal/SI-2024-Cubesat-KA/assets/120729898/0cc567cb-93d5-4572-9e43-fb2f154d03d2">
 CUBESAT ARCHITECTURE:-<br>
 The communication system of a CubeSat is a critical subsystem that enables the satellite to establish communication links with ground stations for data transmission, command reception, and telemetry monitoring.
 Given the small size and low power constraints of CubeSats, the communication system is designed to be compact, efficient, and capable of operating within the limitations of the CubeSat platform.<br>